osuAkatsuki/website-docs/en/nomination_criteria.md

 - Maps that aren't timed accurately.
 - Maps that blatantly abuse the performance system.
 - Maps with 2B or Aspire aspects.
 Exceptions can be given:
-- - They can be ranked as long as they don't break the performance or score submission system.
+    - They can be ranked as long as they don't break the performance or score submission system.
 - Maps that are deemed unrankable but have a lot of traction.
 - Maps with hit objects or invisible sliders that cannot be hit.
 - Maps that are low quality and are deemed to be very low effort.
 - Sets with Difficulty edits.
 These will vary on the case, for instance:
-- - If a set contains different BPM edits, the original BPM can be ranked while others must be loved.
+    - If a set contains different BPM edits, the original BPM can be ranked while others must be loved.
-- - If a set contains different AR edits, the highest AR edit can be ranked while others must be loved.
+    - If a set contains different AR edits, the highest AR edit can be ranked while others must be loved.

 ## What makes a map not get nominated at all?
 - Maps that have official server beatmap nominators.
 It is best to wait for any updates from their side before requesting them here.
 - Maps that are currently marked as WIP or Pending on the official server.
 Exceptions can be given:
-- - If you've contacted the mapper and they've confirmed they won't be committing any more changes to the map.
+    - If you've contacted the mapper and they've confirmed they won't be committing any more changes to the map.
-- - If you're the mapper and you're requesting your own map to be nominated.
+    - If you're the mapper and you're requesting your own map to be nominated.
 - Maps that include unnecessary derogatory terms, or NSFW (not safe for work) content.
 - Maps that have been submitted without a mapper's authorization.
 - Maps that aren't finished.
 Exceptions can be given:
-- - If they contain a "proper" beginning and ending.
+    - If they contain a "proper" beginning and ending.
 - Maps that are an evident copy of other maps.
 - Maps that trigger ScoreV2.

+# Akatsuki's osu!mania Ranking Criteria
+This document outlines the official ranking criteria for osu!mania on this private server.
+It specifies the requirements for beatmaps to be considered for ranking or the 'Loved' category.
+Our goal is to maintain quality standards and fairness in the beatmaps promoted within this community.

+(*Criteria might be adjusted and updated at any time.*)

+## Rankable Beatmap Criteria
+#### General Requirements
+- **Bancho's default rules** (except drain time rule)
+- **Minimum Length**: Each beatmap must be at least 30 seconds long.
+- **Pattern and Mapping Techniques**: Acceptable patterns and techniques should be fair and not exploitative in terms of performance points (pp). (*Benchmark: Bancho's acceptance of pp-abuse, plus a bit more*)

+#### Special Effects
+- **Scroll Velocity (SV) Changes**: SV changes are allowed if they are structured, meaningful, and readable.

+## Non-Rankable Criteria
+- **Prohibited Patterns and Maps**: The following patterns are not allowed due to their potential for pp abuse or lack of quality:
+  - **Vibro** patterns
+  - **4/3-3/4** patterns or any of that kind
+  - **Long (LN) Rolls/ Trills**, especially when used excessively to inflate pp
+  - **Inverse/FLN** maps
+  - **Gimmick** and **Memory Maps**: Maps focused on gimmicks or requiring memorization are not allowed in the ranked section.
+  - **Sets** with **Different Rates/BPM**, the original may be ranked.
+  - Maps that are deemed unrankable but have a **lot of traction**.
+  - Maps that aren’t timed accurately.

+## Non-Loveable Criteria (&rarr;Not Rankable)
+- Akatsuki's standard "**What makes a map not get nominated at all?**", plus:
+- **Unstructured SV Changes**: SV changes that do not contribute to the map's readability and structure.
+- **Dumps** with near to no popularity on Bancho.
+- **Low-Quality Beatmaps**: Maps that are deemed to be very low effort.

+---
+## Note on current Ranked-Section
+Due to historical events, the current ranked-section of Akatsuki contains maps that do not meet these ranking criteria but are still present.
+These maps are considered temporary exceptions until the Ranked-Section has been thoroughly reviewed and cleaned up.